paulinebanye/paulinebanye/README.md

   </a>
 </h1>

-## Who am I?
+## Who I am:

 Ever wondered how it feels to predict the future using data?
 That curiosity led me to Data Science.
 My journey began with an internship focused on machine learning models for drug discovery.
 That first experience sparked a passion that still drives me today.

-My journey as a Tester began with a previous role as a Backend Developer.
-I periodically reviewed our software to assess its functionality and glitches.
+My journey as a Tester began with a previous role.
+As a Backend Developer on the ZuriChat project, I periodically reviewed our software to assess its functionality and provide detailed reports on all the bugs found.
 I loved viewing the software from the user’s perspective, which eventually sparked my interest in Quality Assurance testing.

 ## What I Do: